 Read the essay “Fan” by Doris Kearns Goodwin, on the website for the PBS film Baseball by Ken Burns.

-Background photo: Fastball, Lou Grant, 2004.
+Background photo: Pillow Sham, 1907.
 The Gladstone Collection of Baseball Art.
 Photograph by John Maggiotto.